Office: (602) 603-9777 After Hours Emergency: (888) 277-8239

 Internal Rate of Return

-The internal rate of return (IRR) is information used by financial analysts to judge the profitability of an investment.
+The internal rate of return (IRR) is the information used by financial analysts to judge the profitability of an investment.

 Generally speaking, the higher the internal rate of return, the better the investment is said to be.